DusanVelimirovic/portfolio-cms/readme.md

 sanity manage - to open the project settings in a browser sanity help - to explore the CLI manual

+sanity manage - open Sanity Manage Dashboard (use to connect with React App)

 /_ Front-end _/
 npx create-react-app frontend_react